 Rather than taking a fish oil supplement, which was discussed in the “Damaging Health Fads” radio show, opt for a quality plant-based Omega-3 supplement.

 A non-dairy, time-released probiotic can be a great choice for supplementation.
-Take advantage of any chance you get to eat freshly picked produce and ingest the foods’ beneficial microorganisms, but when garden veggies aren’t an option, relying on a solid probiotic like this capsule or this liquid is the next best choice.
+Take advantage of any chance you get to eat freshly picked produce and ingest the foods’ beneficial microorganisms, but when garden veggies aren’t an option, relying on a solid probiotic like this capsule is the next best choice.

 Herbs are loaded with nutrients, minerals, and phytochemicals, and nettle leaf is a particularly indispensable one.
 This unlisted adaptogenic herb possesses incredible anti-inflammatory properties, and can be a great support for a run-down endocrine system.
 You can take nettle as a tea or tincture.